» Giving Forms

 Different from other trusts in that Methodist University receives

-to donor or, in most instances, to a child or family member
+donor or, in most instances, to a child or family member in next

-PLANNED GIVING COUNCIL ALSO HAS EXPERTISE IN THESE GIFT ARRANGEMENTS.
+GIVING COUNCIL ALSO HAS EXPERTISE IN THESE GIFT ARRANGEMENTS.
+ALL

 - Life Insurance:

-gift to Methodist University.
+to Methodist University.
 If the donor assigns ownership to Methodist

 University there is an immediate tax deduction.
 With paid-up policy

-the deduction is equal to replacement value, unless
+the deduction is equal to replacement value, unless value exceeds cost